ccantore/website/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Senior Research Economist at the Research Hub of the Bank of England and a Reader (Associate Professor) in Economics at the University of Surrey.
-I am also a member of the [Centre for Macroeconomics](<a href="http://www.centreformacroeconomics.ac.uk/Home.aspx">)
+I am also a member of the [Centre for Macroeconomics](http://www.centreformacroeconomics.ac.uk/Home.aspx), the [Euro Area Business Cycle Network] (https://eabcn.org) and the [Central Bank Research Association](https://eabcn.org).

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.